SilenceLove/HXPhotoPicker/Documentation/README_EN.md

 /// Use `SDWebImage` to display network images pod 'HXPhotoPicker/SDWebImage'

-/// Displaying network images using `Kingfisher` pod 'HXPhotoPicker/Kingfisher'
+/// Displaying network images using `Kingfisher v6.0.0` pod 'HXPhotoPicker/Kingfisher'

 /// Only Picker